openservicemesh/osm/docs/patterns/observability/logs.md

 Fluent Bit has an Azure output plugin that can be used to send logs to an Azure Log Analytics workspace as follows:
 1. [Create a Log Analytics workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace)

 2. Navigate to your new workspace in Azure Portal.
-Find your Workspace ID and Primary key in your workspace under Advanced settings > Agents management.
+Find your Workspace ID and Primary key in your workspace under Agents management.
 In `values.yaml`, under `fluentBit`, update the `outputPlugin` to `azure` and keys `workspaceId` and `primaryKey` with the corresponding values from Azure Portal (without quotes).
 Alternatively, you may replace entire output section in `fluentbit-configmap.yaml` as you would for any other output plugin.

 3. Run through steps 3 and 4 above.